Cleveland Water Quality at a Glance

 Lead

-Source: Lead service lines, lead solder, and brass fixtures in homes built before 1986; Cleveland has approximately 135,000 lead service lines still in use
+Source: Lead service lines, lead solder, and brass fixtures in homes built before 1986.
+Cleveland has approximately 178,000 estimated lead service lines still in use across the distribution system.

-Health Effects: Developmental impacts in children, cognitive effects, kidney problems, reproductive issues, cardiovascular effects in adults
+Health Effects: Developmental impacts in children, cognitive effects, kidney problems, reproductive issues, and cardiovascular effects in adults.
+There is no safe level of lead exposure for children.

-Current Levels: 90th percentile value of 5.4 ppb, well below EPA action level of 15 ppb EPA Limit: Action level 15 ppb, though health experts recognize no level of lead is safe
+Current Levels: 90th percentile value of 2.1 ppb (most recent testing period), well below EPA’s action level of 15 ppb.
+EPA Limit: Action level 15 ppb; health experts recognise no level of lead is safe.
+Consider a certified NSF-53 filter if your home has lead plumbing.

 Microcystin

-Source: Toxins produced by blue-green algae (cyanobacteria) during harmful algal blooms in Lake Erie, typically occurring in late summer and early fall
+Source: Toxins produced by blue-green algae (cyanobacteria) during harmful algal blooms in Lake Erie, typically occurring in late summer and early autumn.

-Current Status: Consistently non-detectable in treated water; Cleveland’s multi-barrier treatment approach effectively removes these toxins even during bloom events EPA Limit: 0.3 μg/L for children under 6; 1.6 μg/L for adults
+Current Status: Consistently non-detectable in treated water.
+Cleveland’s multi-barrier treatment approach effectively removes these toxins even during bloom events.
+EPA Limit: 0.3 μg/L for children under 6; 1.6 μg/L for adults.
+During bloom season, monitor our live boil water tracker for any precautionary advisories.

 Please read – our information